 - 1. On entry to this routine the descriptor may be in either the build or assembled state. - 2.
 On entry to this routine the sparse matrix may be in either the build or update state. - 3.
 If the descriptor is in the build state, then the sparse matrix must also be in the build state; the action of the routine is to (implicitly) call psb_cdins to add entries to the sparsity pattern; each sparse matrix entry implicitly defines a graph edge, that is passed to the descriptor routine for the appropriate processing. - 4.
-If the descriptor is in the assembled state, then any entries in the sparse matrix that would generate additional communication requirements will be ignored; - 5.
+Any coefficients from matrix rows not assigned to the calling process are silently ignored; - 5.
+If the descriptor is in the assembled state, then any entries in the sparse matrix that would generate additional communication requirements will be ignored; - 6.
 If the matrix is in the update state, any entries in positions that were not present in the original matrix will be ignored.